hotoffthehamster/config-decorator/README.rst

 Overview
 ========

+config-decorator makes it easy to define a hierarchical collection of user-configurable key-value settings using Pythonic ``@decorator`` syntax.
+It can be used with a modern file round tripper, such as |ConfigObj|_, to add a capable, robust user configuration subsystem to any application.

-Build elegant, robust, and maintainable user configuration using common sense and ``@decorated`` class methods.
+..
+Build elegant, robust, and maintainable configuration settings
+.. using common sense and ``@decorated`` class methods.

-The user configuration defines a collection of user-settable values and their defaults, and specifies type validation, value validation, user help, and more.
+..
+The configuration settings define a collection of user-settable values and
+.. their defaults, as well as specifying type validation, value validation,
+.. user help, and more.

-An instantiated configuration object acts like a subscriptable ``dict``, making it easy to drop into existing code.
+..
+An instantiated configuration object acts like a subscriptable ``dict``,
+.. making it easy to drop into existing code.

-The configuration can also be marshalled to or from a flat dictionary, making it easy to persist using an external package (for example, |ConfigObj|_, which reads and writes INI files to and from dictionaries).
+..
+The configuration settings can also be marshalled to or from a flat
+.. dictionary, making it easy to persist using an external package
+.. (for example, |ConfigObj|_, which reads and writes INI files to and
+.. from dictionaries).

 =======
 Example